BonaDrone/documentation/README.md

 # Documentation
 Different bits of documentation to ease BonaDrone's developers life

+## Battery Check
+For BonaDrone's FC, the battery check can be performed by reading the value of the ESP32's pin 33.

 ## Autogenerate MSP commands Hackflight
 Each time the `messages.json` file is modified the following commands should be executed for the changes to take effect: